napolitanod/Danger-Zone/README.md

 :biohazard: [Tutorials](../../wiki/Video-Tutorials) <br>

 ## About
-Bring danger, personality and life to your scenes.
-Danger Zone is a Foundary VTT module that provides GMs the ability to easily invoke localized effects within a scene.
-Examples of what you can do with this module:
+Add life to your scenes!
+With Danger Zone, GMs can invoke highly customized localized effects across any region or scene, including:
 * A storm where the danger of being struck by lightning is a deadly possibility.
 * A crumbling building where the collapsing ceiling can injure or trap occupants.
 * A twisted field of magic with portals that blink in and out of existance.